yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 ## What are the results of the Volcano Plot?

-Lets take a moment to interpret the Volcano Plot:
+Let's take a moment to interpret the Volcano Plot:
 ![Volcano Plot](../../topics/single-cell/images/pseudobulk-analysis/VolcanoPlot.png)
 - Which genes are most significant?
 - How does the fold change correlate with the P-values?